Skip to main content

 You will need to provide your own stationery, including pens, notepad and an A4 folder.

-Residential and non-residential study visits are key to developing your industry experience and therefore compulsory.
+Residential and non-residential study visits are key to developing your industry experience and therefore a compulsory component of your programme and directly align to completion of specific units.
 The costs of these are subject to change so we will confirm exact amounts nearer the time, at open days, enrolment and induction.

 Regulation and Accreditation